ECTS

 - Microwave waveguide

-- Mode properties (angle of incidence, cutoff frequencies, phase velocity, group velocity, dispersion, polarization, etc.)
+- Properties of modes (angle of incidence, cutoff frequencies, phase velocity, group velocity, dispersion, polarization, etc.)

 - Power and attenuation